Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Introduction

-Regarding interfacial rheology, several instruments have been designed for the study of the dynamical behavior of interfaces.
-Examples include several Interfacial Shear Rheometers (ISRs) such as the magnetic needle ISR \cite{Brooks1999, Tajuelo2015, Tajuelo2016}, the microbutton \cite{Zell2016}, and specially designed fixtures for commercial rotational rheometers like the conical bob \cite{Erni2003, Tajuelo2018, Sanchez-Puga2018} and Double Wall-Ring (DWR) \cite{Vandebril2010}.
-We remark that unless the interfacial flow is largely dominated by the interfacial drag on the probe, a circumstance that cannot be known a priori, the analysis of the rheological data must be analyzed through flow field-based data analysis (FFBDA hereafter) schemes \cite{Reynaert2008,Vandebril2010,Verwijlen2011,Tajuelo2015,Tajuelo2016,Tajuelo2018,Sanchez2021} to properly account for subphase inertia and drag, and to adequately separate elastic and viscous contributions of the interface's response.
+With regard to interfacial rheology, several instruments have been designed for the study of the dynamical behaviour of interfaces.
+For shear deformation, examples include several Interfacial Shear Rheometers (ISRs) such as the magnetic needle ISR \cite{Brooks1999, Tajuelo2015, Tajuelo2016}, the microbutton \cite{Zell2016}, and specially designed fixtures for commercial rotational rheometers such as the conical bob \cite{Erni2003, Tajuelo2018, Sanchez-Puga2018} and the Double Wall-Ring (DWR) \cite{Vandebril2010}.
+For dilatational measurements, achieving pure deformations in experiments is rather difficult.
+Indeed, barrier compression techniques in rectangular Pockels-Langmuir troughs impose mixed deformations because they induce changes in both the form and the area of the interface.
+Nevertheless, procedures have been devised to obtain rheological information from such measurements \cite{Petkov2000}.
+Only recently have experimental procedures to induce pure dilatational deformations been implemented in the so-called radial trough, in its original form \cite{Pepicelli2017} or later versions \cite{Kale2021,Huang2025}, and Quadrotrough configurations \cite{Tein2022,Ashkenazi2024}.

+Although some of the studies mentioned above on interfacial rheology include observations of the interface using microscopy, several other works have specifically focused on combining optical and mechanical techniques to directly link mechanical and structural properties at microscale in the context of particle-stabilized systems \cite{Keim2013, Barman2016, Alicke2023}.
+These approaches provide valuable insight at the micrometre scale, while simultaneous access to molecular-level structural information can be achieved using scattering-based techniques.

+We remark that, unless the interfacial flow is largely dominated by the interfacial drag on the probe, a circumstance that cannot be known \textit{a priori}, adequately accounting for inertia effects and drag of the bulk phases, and properly separating elastic and viscous contributions of the interface response is mandatory.
+Such tasks can be conveniently carried out in the case of shear rheometry measurements using flow field-based data analysis schemes (FFBDA) \cite{Reynaert2008,Vandebril2010,Verwijlen2011,Tajuelo2015,Tajuelo2016,Tajuelo2018,Sanchez2021}.

+Integration of molecular-level structural data with dynamical measurements from interfacial rheometry offers a comprehensive picture of interfacial systems and facilitates a more reliable interpretation of their mechanical response.
+This is the reason for the growing interest in the combination of NR and Interfacial Rheology (IR) experimental data \cite{Tein2022,Thompson2025}.
+From a practical point of view, the high sensitivity of interfacial systems to temperature, evaporation, and other experimental conditions, especially if working near phase transitions or meta-stable states, makes it challenging to rigorously compare structural and rheological measurements performed on separate samples.
+Hence, the availability of experimental facilities that offer the possibility of performing simultaneous NR and IR measurements \cite{Novaes2025} is of primary importance for the study of interfacial systems.